Rajarshi0/CNVanalysis/README.md

 cnvpytor -root ce11_gc_file.pytor -gc ce11.fa -make_gc_file
 ```

-**I hope after doing this the script will run smoothly.
+**I hope after this the script will run smoothly.
 It is uploaded here only.
 Thank you so much**